MahtabSarlak/computational_intelligence_99/README.md

 This assignment required us to propose a model for dog breed classification using [stanford dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs).

 Two models are implemented for breed classification.
 First one is AlexNet that is trained and implemented from scratch, and second one is Xception that is implemented and trained using pre_trained weights.
 Therefore accuracy of Xception is more than AlexNet by a large margin.

+### News top classification
+This assignment required us to propose a model for Persian News Categories classification using NLP techniques and the this [dataset](https://www.kaggle.com/c/computational-intelligence-course-final-project/data).